 In Texas, it’s possible to file a wrongful death claim even if criminal charges have also been filed.
 The process is pretty straightforward, with the eligible surviving family member or members or the executor of the estate filing the claim directly.
 The extent of liability is expressed as money damages and is irrespective of any criminal charges that might be filed against the negligent party in the same case, which means the damage award is completely separate from any incarceration, probation or financial penalties that result of the criminal case.

 Damages in a wrongful death case in Texas can compensate the surviving family members for any losses stemming from the loved one’s untimely death, including lost income and earning capacity, mental and emotional anguish, pain and suffering, loss of companionship, as well as lost inheritance, which would be an amount the decedent would have saved and passed on to surviving family members had he lived a normal lifetime.

 In addition, with some wrongful death claims, it may be possible to recover punitive damages, which are often called exemplary damages, if the wrongful death was caused by a willful act or an act of omission or by gross negligence.
 The purpose of this category of damages is less to compensate the family than to send a message and punish the negligent party.
 In the end, any damages awarded are divided by the court among family members based on the injury each one suffered in the wake of the loss of the loved one.

 Wrongful Death Lawyers

-If you want to know if you are eligible to file a wrongful death claim, the best way would be to contact the highly skilled wrongful death attorneys at Blizzard & Nabers and schedule a free consultation, where we will look at the details and let you know whether you have a valid claim that's worth pursuing.
+If you want to know if you are eligible to file a wrongful death claim, the best way would be to contact the highly skilled wrongful death attorneys at Blizzard Law PLLC and schedule a free consultation, where we will look at the details and let you know whether you have a valid claim that’s worth pursuing.